Echinopsis aurea var. dobeana (Dölz) J.Ullmann

 Echinopsis dobeana, Lobivia aurea var. dobeana, Lobivia dobeana, Cereus huascha var. rubriflorus

-Echinopsis aurea var. dobeana is considered to be a geographical form of the very variable Echinopsis aurea.
-It is a clustering, globular or elongated cactus with stems up to 6 inches (15 cm) tall and up to 2.6 inches (6 cm) in diameter.
-It has 14 to 15 sharp-edged ribs separated by deep grooves.
-The areoles are Whitish or brownish.
+Echinopsis aurea var. dobeana is a clustering cactus with globular or elongated stems with 14 to 15 sharp-edged ribs separated by deep grooves.
+The stems grow up to 6 inches (15 cm) tall and up to 2.6 inches (6 cm) in diameter.
+The areoles are whitish or brownish.
 The central spines are long and brown, while the numerous radial spines are white and thinner.
-The flowers are showy, red, up to 4 inches (10 cm) long and up to 3 inches (7.5 cm) in diameter.
-They appear mid spring on into summer.
+Flowers are showy red, up to 4 inches (10 cm) long, up to 3 inches (7.5 cm) in diameter, and appear from mid-spring to summer.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without too much trouble.
 Like many cacti, they prefer a drying period between waterings, even to the point where they slightly wilt.
 When you water, however, you should water deeply.
 The plant will noticeably plump up.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilize during the growing season for the best results.